 - The origin returns the file to the edge server, including optional HTTP headers describing the file's Time-to-Live (TTL).

 - The edge server caches the file and returns the file to the original requestor (Alice).
 The file remains cached on the edge server until the TTL expires.
 If the origin didn't specify a TTL, the default TTL is seven days.

 - Additional users may then request the same file using that same URL, and may also be directed to that same POP.

 - If the TTL for the file hasn't expired, the edge server returns the file from the cache.
 This process results in a faster, more responsive user experience.

 There are three Azure CDN products: Azure CDN Standard from Akamai, Azure CDN Standard from Verizon, and Azure CDN Premium from Verizon.
 The following table lists the features available with each product.

 * Verizon supports delivering large files and media directly via General Web Delivery.

 Is there a feature you'd like to see in Azure CDN?
 Give us feedback!

-For pricing information, see CDN Pricing.
+For pricing information, see Content Delivery Network pricing.